vulcanize/vulcanizedb/README.md

         - `eth_event` indicates the transformer works with the [event watcher](https://github.com/vulcanize/maker-vulcanizedb/blob/staging/libraries/shared/watcher/event_watcher.go) that fetches event logs from an ETH node
     - `migrations` is the relative path from `repository` to the db migrations directory for the transformer
+    - `rank` determines the order that migrations are ran, with lower ranked migrations running first
+        - this is to help isolate any potential conflicts between transformer migrations
+        - start at "0"
+        - use strings
+        - don't leave gaps
+        - transformers with identical migrations/migration paths should share the same rank
 - Note: If any of the imported transformers need additional config variables those need to be included as well

 This information is used to write and build a Go plugin which exports the configured transformers.
 These transformers are loaded onto their specified watchers and executed.